New York – New Jersey Line War: Early settlement

 If the northernmost branch of the Delaware had been found at 41°40′ little doubt would have existed as to the exact location of New Jersey's northern boundary line.
 But no branch existed at this latitude.
 The confusion created by this revelation would be capitalized on by New York in order to stall any attempts at establishing the border's exact location and, thus, the legitimacy and stability so necessary for a healthy business environment in the new colony of New Jersey.
 It would be New York's contention that, since the branch did not exist at this location, the actual border should be much farther south.
 It was New York's hope that New Jersey, being a much smaller, poorer and less politically connected colony, would eventually have to compromise and move the border south in order to end this draining border dispute.
 The problems created by this mistake in cartography would begin in 1676, with negotiations between the provinces of East and West Jersey over the location of their mutual partition line, and would not end until 1769, when a Royal commission to solve the New York/New Jersey northern boundary dispute would impose a compromise border line.
-Some may argue that the dispute continued until 1896, when a joint state commission completed an accurate survey that compensated for measurement distortions caused by local iron ore formations, but for the purposes of this paper, we will follow the dispute—including its complicated political and economic battles and small skirmishes between residents of both states—until the compromise of 1769.
+The dispute, including its complicated political and economic battles and small skirmishes between residents of both states, is generally considered to have ended with the compromise of 1769.
+However, in 1896, a joint state commission completed an accurate survey that compensated for measurement distortions caused by local iron ore formations.